 rawsum() values between 9:15a and 9:21a is approximately 1/3 of the

 sum() values (1 of 3 series reported values) and approximately 2/3 of the sum() value (2 of 3 series reported values) between 9:36a and 9:42a.

-However, the gap between 9:27a and 9:30a are exactly the same regardless of which aggregate function type we use.
+However, the gap between 9:27a and 9:30a are exactly the same regardless of which aggregation function type we use.
 This is due to the fact that none of the underlying series included in the aggregation reported a data value during this gap of time.
-Therefore standard aggregate functions do not apply interpolated values during this gap, and look exactly the same as a raw aggregate function.
-The behavioral differences between standard and raw apply to all aggregate functions (sum, avg, min, max, count, variance, percentile).
+Therefore standard aggregation functions do not apply interpolated values during this gap, and look exactly the same as a raw aggregation function.
+The behavioral differences between standard and raw apply to all aggregation functions (sum, avg, min, max, count, variance, percentile).